linas/archeo/README.md

 * How does one prevent damage, moving forward, into the future?
-  Clearly, off-the-shelf mdraid+ext4fs plus consumer-grade PC's, disk drives and controllers are inadequate.
+  Clearly, off-the-shelf mdraid+ext4fs plus consumer-grade PC's, disk drives and controllers are inadequate (because that's the setup I used for the last few decades, and now I have data corruption.)
 Stacked combinations of LVM, Btrfs, XFS are not obviously better.
 Ceph is a distribued storage system.
 The very first time I used it, I found data corruption errors.
 Perhaps Ceph is to blame, perhaps a disk controller is to blame.
 Maybe a cosmic ray hit the system during file copy.
-It's also not fully foolproof, even if it is deployed on a large scale by large cloud providers.
+Ceph is aimed at large clusters, not small users.
+Fully debugged if you have 1000 OSD's on 100 hosts.
+But not so much if you have 3 OSD's on two hosts.

 Design requirements
 -------------------